hrvthzslt/personal-site/content/posts/one-polymorphic-executable-multiple-commands/index.md

 title = 'One Polymorphic Executable, Multiple Commands'
 +++

-Let me present you a very interesting concept: shipping a single executable that will gift the system multiple commands.
+Let me present a very interesting concept: shipping a single executable that will give the system multiple commands.
 We are going to UNIX this topic very much!

 <!--more-->